Bikes · Resale guide

 How Much Is a Used Ather 450X Worth in India?

-A used Ather 450X is worth ₹59,000-₹93,000 in India in 2026, depending on its overall condition, battery health, and total kilometers ridden.
-This range reflects scooters that are typically 4-6 years old, with battery degradation and wear-and-tear being the primary factors influencing value.
-A meticulously maintained unit with excellent battery health will command the higher end, while a scooter with visible damage or significant battery fade will fall towards the lower end.
+A used Ather 450X is worth ₹59,000 to ₹93,000 in India in 2026, depending on its overall condition, battery health, and odometer reading.
+This range reflects scooters that are 5-6 years old now, with varying levels of wear and tear.
+A well-maintained unit with good battery health will fetch a premium, while a scooter showing significant cosmetic damage or battery degradation will fall towards the lower end.

 Is the Ather 450X Still Worth It in 2026?